GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 ### Front-end React Client

 Our app also has a front-end site that loosely emulates Twitter.
-For this project we've used the [React](https://reactjs.org) JavaScript library to create our Twitter clone single-page application.
-You don't need any prior React experience to follow along with this tutorial, but we've also taken advantage of the new [React Hooks](https://reactjs.org/docs/hooks-intro.html) feature introduced to React in early 2019, so you'll be able to learn a bit about how those work in relation to a somewhat-realistic app.
+For this project, we've used the [React](https://reactjs.org) JavaScript library to create our Twitter clone single-page application.
+You don't need any prior React experience to follow along with this tutorial, but we've also taken advantage of the new [React Hooks](https://reactjs.org/docs/hooks-intro.html) feature introduced to React in early 2019, so you'll be able to learn a bit about how those work.

-Since our Twitter clone app is primarily focused on how Dgraph and graph databases can be used for a Twitter-esque application, the front-end portion is rather limited in scope -- we just need enough there to lay the groundwork and show how it all integrates together.
+Since our Twitter clone app is primarily focused on how Dgraph and graph databases can be used for a Twitter-esque application, the front-end portion is rather limited in scope -- we have just enough there to lay the groundwork and show how it all integrates together.

 ### Back-end Express API